gammasim/simtools/README.rst

 gammasim-tools
 ===========

-Prototype implementation of tools for the Simulation System for `CTA Observatory <www.cta-observatory.org>`_
+Prototype implementation of tools for the Simulation System of the `CTA Observatory <www.cta-observatory.org>`_

 gammasim-tools provides a framework and tools for: